-These financial statements have been prepared on the historical cost basis except for:
+The financial statements have been prepared on the historical cost basis except for:

-- (i) Share-based compensation transactions, which are measured at fair value at grant date pursuant to IFRS 2, Share-Based Payment; - (ii) Lease liabilities, which are measured at the present value of minimum lease payments at the commencement date pursuant to IFRS 16, Leases; and - (iii) The liability for flow-through shares which is recorded at fair value at the date of the financing announcement.

-(b) Functional and presentation currency:
+- Share-based compensation transactions, which are measured at fair value at grant date pursuant to IFRS 2, Share-Based Payment; - Lease liabilities, which are measured at the present value of minimum lease payments at the commencement date pursuant to IFRS 16, Leases; - The liability for flow-through shares which is recorded at fair value at the date of the financing announcement; and - The investment, which is recorded at fair value through profit and loss at each reporting period. - (b) Functional and presentation currency:

-These financial statements are presented in Canadian dollars, the Company's functional currency.
+These financial statements are presented in Canadian dollars, which is the Company's functional currency.